Normal Transformer: Extracting Surface Geometry from LiDAR Points Enhanced by Visual Semantics: Method

 \subsection{Low-level features}

-As shown in Figure \ref{fig:model}, low-level features are descriptors of the 3D points, carrying three pieces of information: local image content, local point cloud geometry and location.
+As shown in Fig.~\ref{fig:model}, low-level features are descriptors of the 3D points, carrying three pieces of information: local image content, local point cloud geometry and location.

-For each 3D point $\ve x_i$, a Euclidean neighbourhood, $\mathcal N_i$, is extracted.
+For each 3D point $\ve x_i$, a neighbourhood $\mathcal N_i$ is extracted based on a Euclidean distance.
 The following image and geometric features at the neighbour points will be aggregated to produce a descriptor $\phi(\ve x_i)$ at $\ve x_i$.

-where $R$ is an operator of a reduction, aggregating the features $\ve f$ at the neighbour points.
-A feature vector is the result of fusing (e.g. using a MLP $G$) three-component features: i) image feature, $\ve f_{img}$, ii) geometric feature $\ve f_{geo}$ and iii) encoded positions $\ve f_{pos}$.
+where the operator $R$ performs a reduction (specifically employing the Max operation) by aggregating the given features.
+In \eqref{eq:fuse_features}, a feature vector $\ve{f}_j$ is the result of fusing (e.g. using a MLP $\phi_{fuse}$) three-component features: i) image feature $\ve f_{img}$, ii) geometric feature $\ve f_{geo}$ and iii) encoded positions $\ve f_{pos}$.
 The image and geometric features are derived from widely applied techniques as follows.

-The {\em image features} are computed at each image pixel using a U-Net fully convolutional structure \cite{RonnebergerFB15}.
+The {\em image features} are computed at each image pixel using a U-Net fully convolutional structure \cite{RonnebergerFB15} as shown in Fig.~\ref{fig:unet}.
 The U-Net is known for its capability to extract locally semantic information from an image.
 The hourglass structure enables the net to utilise the information at multiple scales to make predictions.
 The attribute is desirable for the motivation of utilising semantics to make the normal estimation more robust.
+An additional advantage is the flexibility regarding input size, making it more generalizable.